studio-asd/pkg/srun/README.md

 Service runner provides several default services to help the user running a Go program.
 The default services aimed to help the user to:

-1. Set the `logger` configuration using `log/slog`.

-   Since Go 1.21.0, Go provide an official structured logging library called `slog`.
-We use this to provide a standard logging for the program.

-2. Self-upgrade the binary.
+1. Self-upgrade the binary.

    To self-upgrade itself, the program need to listen to `SIGHUP` signal to properly transfer all file descriptors to the child program and shutdown the parent.

-3. Start open-telemetry trace and metrics provider.
+1. Start open-telemetry trace and metrics provider.

    We want tracing and metrics collection to be available out of the box, and open-telemetry is an open and widely used standard.

-4. Provide `pprof` and `healthcheck` endpoint by spawning an additional `HTTP` server called `admin` in a different port(configurable).
+1. Provide `pprof`, `healthcheck`, and `ready` endpoint by spawning an additional `HTTP` server called `admin` in a different port(configurable).

    Usually a web service/server opens a different port to serve administrational endpoints.
 We want to provide similar things so user can use the server to do things like profiling(via pprof) and healthcheck.